Brave New World: Brave New World Revisited

 In 1946, Huxley wrote in the foreword of the new edition of Brave New World:

 Brave New World Revisited (Harper & Brothers, US, 1958; Chatto & Windus, UK, 1959), written by Huxley almost thirty years after Brave New World, is a non-fiction work in which Huxley considered whether the world had moved toward or away from his vision of the future from the 1930s.
 He believed when he wrote the original novel that it was a reasonable guess as to where the world might go in the future.
 In Brave New World Revisited, he concluded that the world was becoming like Brave New World much faster than he originally thought.

 Huxley analysed the causes of this, such as overpopulation, as well as all the means by which populations can be controlled.
 He was particularly interested in the effects of drugs and subliminal suggestion.
 Brave New World Revisited is different in tone because of Huxley's evolving thought, as well as his conversion to Hindu Vedanta in the interim between the two books.

 The last chapter of the book aims to propose action which could be taken to prevent a democracy from turning into the totalitarian world described in Brave New World.
 In Huxley's last novel, Island, he again expounds similar ideas to describe a utopian nation, which is generally viewed as a counterpart to Brave New World.

 Censorship

-According to American Library Association, Brave New World has frequently been banned and challenged in the United States due to insensitivity, offensive language, nudity, racism, conflict with a religious viewpoint, and being sexually explicit.
+According to American Library Association, Brave New World has frequently been banned and challenged in the United States due to insensitivity, offensive language, nudity, racism, drug use, conflict with a religious viewpoint, and being sexually explicit.
 It landed on the list of the top ten most challenged books in 2010 (3) and 2011 (7).
-The book also secured a spot on the association's list of the top one hundred challenged books for 1990-1999 (54), 2000-2009 (36), and 2010-2019 (26).
+The book also secured a spot on the association's list of the top one hundred challenged books for 1990–1999 (54), 2000–2009 (36), and 2010–2019 (26).

 The following include specific instances of when the book has been censored, banned, or challenged: